ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

 - TestStand 2021 SP1 or later
 - NI-DCPower
 - NI-DMM
-- JSON Logger Service (included in this repository under the `server/` directory)
+- JSON Logger Service (included in this repository under the `server` directory)

 ## Required Hardware